story75/pixel-craft/apps/docs/src/content/docs/guides/why.md

 ### Rapid Prototyping

 For web developers, it is almost expected to see changes in the browser immediately when you save a file.
 Game development should be no different.
-Pixel Forge will use a modern bundler to make this possible, and the CLI should be able to start a local web server with live reload.
+Pixel Craft will use a modern bundler to make this possible, and the CLI should be able to start a local web server with live reload.
 This should also include some kind of state management to keep the game state between reloads, so you do not have to start from scratch every time.

 Another big part is using the existing ecosystem of web and packages, so you do not have to reinvent the wheel for everything.